TomJB1/my-website-jekyll/_music/Saviors.md

 ---
 Overall good album.
 There are a couple of songs that just don't go well with the others, particularly *Look Ma, No Brains*, *One Eyed Bastard* and *Dilemma*.
 It's not that I don't like them but I usually skip them when playing the album.
 I think they should have been singles.

-I particularly like the end of this album from *Suzie Chapstick*.
+I particularly like the end of the album, from *Suzie Chapstick* onward.